Hadi-Tavana/Multisite-AD-Lab/README.md

 ![splunkEnabledonBootStart](images/sec/splunkEnabledonBootStart.png)

+### 9. Installing Splunk Forwarder on Windows machines:

-the next step is to install splunk forwarder on our windows machines.
+The next step is to install splunk forwarder on our windows machines.
 I am going to demostrate how I did it on windows 10.
 It should be the same accross other vms too.

-First we need to join my windows mashine to the domain.
+First we need to join my windows machine to the domain.
 To do so will asign a static ip address to it and check it's reachblitiy with the DC.

-My windows 10's network adapter is in vmnet2(Hostonly) which is the same vmnet in which my ubentu server, vyos router and kali lunix are.
+My windows 10's network adapter is in vmnet2 (Host-only) which is the same vmnet in which my ubentu server, vyos router and kali lunix are.

 ![ipconfigWindows10](images/sec/ipconfigWindows10.png)